 - Dont slam on brakes if you start to spin out of control: Use small, slow motions and steer in the direction you want to go and keep steady, light pressure on the gas.

 Sometimes accidents and damage happen despite your best efforts.
-At the law offices of Pitman, Kalkhoff, Sicula & Dentice, our entire legal team is dedicated to fighting for the rights of the injured, and can help to fight for your MAXIMUM compensation amount.
+At the law offices of Pitman, Kalkhoff, Sicula & Dentice, our Milwaukee personal injury lawyers and entire support team are dedicated to fighting for the rights of the injured, and can help to fight for your MAXIMUM compensation amount.

-Learn more about your legal options by contacting us today.
+Learn more about your legal options by contacting an auto accident lawyer at our firm today.
 Your first consultation is free and we only get paid when a recovery is made on your behalf.